-Often, when videos are aired on television, they make use of various tools that can blur faces and hence protect the identity of a person.
+Often, when videos are aired on television, they use various tools that can blur faces and protect the identity of a person.
 This blurring feature is also useful for hiding sensitive details like car number plates, financial data, and other related things which are not to be disclosed in the public domain.

 Step 1.
 Importing videos to the program

 Step 2.
 Blurring face in the video

-In Filmora, you can add the Mosaic effect or Face-off effect to blur the face in the video, both of them can be found on Effects > Utility.
-In the following part, I will show you how to do add the Face-off effect to blur faces in the video.
+In Filmora, you can add the Mosaic effect or the Face-off effect to blur the face in the video.
+Both of them can be found on Effects > Utility.
+In the following part, I will show you how to add the Face-off effect to blur faces in the video.

 Now, go to Effects, find the Face-off effect under Utility, and drag and drop it to the track above the video clip.

 After completing this task, you can hit the Play button to preview the video and then click OK to save editing.
 After saving, return to the main interface.

 Step 3.
 Saving the video

 The face will be blurred out successfully in your image.
 Now tap the “Export” button to export your finished video clip.
-You can publish it directly to social media or can save it to your desktop.
+You can publish it directly to social media or save it to your desktop.

 Step 1.
 Firstly, you have to launch iMovie software by selecting iMovie > Preferences.
-After this, choose the general preference and enable Show Advanced Tools and then close the preferences of iMovie.
+After this, choose the general preference, enable Show Advanced Tools, and then close the likes of iMovie.

 Step 2.
-The second step begins with choosing the video clip that can be displayed on the license plate.
+The second step begins with choosing the video clip displayed on the license plate.
 After that, the clip will be shown to iMovie’s viewer.

 Step 3.
 Take a screenshot of the face by pressing Shift + Command + 4.
 Once you are done with it, release the mouse button.
 You will hear a shutter sound, which will indicate that the screenshot has been captured and saved on your desktop.